NDP eliminate tuition for adult education, will end interest on student loans - Haida Gwaii Observer

-B.C.
-Premier John Horgan made one of his first major announcements from Saanich’s Camosun College on Tuesday, stating his government will eliminate tuition fees on adult basic education and English language learning programs.
+North Coast MLA Jennifer Rice is pleased with Premier John Horgan’s first major announcement last week, stating his government will eliminate tuition fees on adult basic education and English language learning programs.

+“No British Columbian should have to pay to upgrade their skills or for a high school diploma,” Rice said in regards to the restored ABE funding.

+“I recognize that people leave school for different reasons, but cost should never be a barrier to return.
+I am proud to be part of a government that makes good on campaign promises”

 The announcement reverses action taken by the B.C.
 Liberals in 2015, which allowed education institutions to charge up to $1,600 per semester for full-time studies for adult learners.
 In turn, enrolment dropped by almost 35 per cent between the 2013-14 and 2016-17 school years.